Fully Autonomous SEO AI Agent

 What Autonomous Actually Means

-Most AI SEO tools run once and forget.
+Most SEO tools run once and forget.
 You ask a question, get an answer, and the tool moves on.
 If you want a follow-up in 30 days, you have to remember to come back and ask again.
+That is a tool you operate — not an agent that runs your SEO.

 An autonomous SEO agent is different.
+It plugs into your Search Console (and, once you are a client, your CRM) and runs continuously on your real data.
 It manages its own task board — so it knows what it found last time, what actions it recommended, and what's still open.
 When it comes back, it doesn't start from scratch.
 It rechecks your rankings against its existing tasks, closes what's fixed, flags what's declining, and creates new tasks for what needs attention.

 Note